-This crab melt is a delicious open faced sandwich made with blue crab meat, artichokes and Parmesan cheese, and topped with melty Monterey Jack slices on sourdough bread.
+This crab melt is a delicious open faced sandwich made with blue crab meat, artichokes, tomato slices, Parmesan cheese, and topped with melty Monterey Jack slices on sourdough bread.
 Perfect for lunch or dinner.

 Tuna melts are a typical favorite sandwich – the adult version of the tuna salad sandwich, really – and I do love them but, I was thinking….what’s an even classier melt sandwich?